-An autobiographical account of an astonishing miracle experienced by author Ryuho Okawa, who resurrected from physical death in 2004.
-We all harbor a powerful will to live; discover the innate essence that protects our physical being.
+An inspiring autobiographical account of an astonishing miracle experienced by author Ryuho Okawa, who resurrected from physical death in 2004 after a severe myocardial infarction.
+We all harbor a powerful will to live; discover the innate essence that regenerates our well-being.

 Coinciding with the internationally award-winning film Immortal Hero that depicts a dramatized account of the events in question, The New Resurrection reveals the personal reflections and observations of Ryuho Okawa in the midst of a near-death experience.
 According to Okawa, he was not simply near-dead, but, as was conveyed to him and his family by his doctors, was pronounced clinically deceased.
 Not only had he suffered a heart attack, but his heart had altogether ceased to pump blood.

 A miraculous event occurred at that time for Okawa, and due to a combination of self-determination, a sense of purpose, and prayer, he managed not only to survive, but to thrive, in spite of his refusal of medical surgery and insistence of employing alternative methods to healing, despite hospitalization.
 Okawa’s doctors were astonished by the remarkable recovery that he made, and to infer that he defeated impossible odds may be an understatement.